Real Numbers

 The complex number system is an expanded number system.
 We define

-And for any negative number , similar to how positive real number has two square roots , its square roots are , and the principle square root is .
+And for any negative number , similar to how positive real number has two square roots , its square roots are , and the principal square root is .

 A complex number is an expression of the form .
 The real part of the complex number is and the imaginary part is which are both real numbers.
 A pure imaginary number has a real part of .
 Notice that